i2p/i2p.www/i2p2www/spec/common-structures.rst

                     length -> len bytes

   signature :: `Signature`
-               length -> 40 bytes or as specified in destination's key certificate, or by the sigtype of the transient public key, if present in the header
+               length -> As specified by the sigtype of the blinded pubic key, or by the sigtype of the transient public key, if present in the header

 {% endhighlight %}